chatgpt-community/aiwriter/README.md

-SendPlantArticlePlan.py: used for sending plant articles SendWxArticleFromJsonSourcePlan.py: used for sending wx articles ClearWxArticlesPlan.py: used for delete wx article, only 10 articles
+SendPlantArticlePlan.py: used for sending plant articles SendWxArticleFromJsonSourcePlan.py: used for sending wx articles ClearWxArticlesPlan.py: used for delete wx article, only 10 articles currentLocation.json: used for controlling current crawl articles offset and limit